erikknorren/nuxt3-starter/README.md

 <style lang="scss"></style>
 ```

 app.vue is the root component of your app.
-Every page using nuxt3's file based routing will be rendered inside the NuxtPage component.
+Every page using Nuxt 3 file based routing will be rendered inside the NuxtPage component.
 If you want to use a custom layout, you can use the NuxtLayout component instead.
 You can also place components or html here that is shared across the app, such as a navbar.
 Some page meta tags are also set here, using the useHead() composable.
 For example, the title and favicon.

-You can read more about layouts [here](https://v3.nuxtjs.org/docs/directory-structure/layouts).
+You can read more about layouts [here](https://nuxt.com/docs/guide/directory-structure/layouts).

-Do note the setup property in the script tag, this is used to write our Vue3 code in the composition API style.
+Do note the setup property in the script tag, this is used to write our Vue 3 code in the composition API style.
 This style is modular and is closer to vanilla Javascript than the options API style.

 You can read more about the composition API [here](https://v3.vuejs.org/guide/composition-api-introduction.html).